 The threat intelligence phase identifies key threats facing the financial sector.
-Firms, regulators and government agencies responsible for cybersecurity should identify and validate key threats which will act as the basis for threat scenarios.
-These key threat scenarios should be used by individual firms when scoping and executing penetration tests and adversary emulation testing.
+Firms, regulators and/or government agencies responsible for cybersecurity should identify and validate key threats which will act as the basis for threat scenarios.
+These key threat scenarios should be used by individual firms when scoping and executing TLPT.